Course Outline

 Format:

-Completion of steps in the financial accounting process using a spreadsheet template.
+Completion of steps in the financial accounting process using an Excel spreadsheet template.

 Criteria: